 - Fully understand the day-to-day operation of your organization.
-If your team has already worked together for a while, they all know the hierarchy, each other’s strengths and weaknesses.
-Knowing all this will help you choose the right remote team and place every team member to fill in the right gaps, so that your whole team works like clockwork.
+If your team has already worked together for a while, they all know the hierarchy, and each other’s strengths, and weaknesses.
+Knowing all this will help you choose the right remote team and place every team member to fill in the right gaps so that your whole team works like clockwork.
 When everyone knows their role, the integration of a remote team will be easier.

-A remote development team need to understand your business model, share your passion for what you do, for the product they are working on.
+A remote development team needs to understand your business model, share your passion for what you do, for the product they are working on.